MicrosoftDocs/azure-dev-docs/articles/python/containers-in-azure-overview-python.md

 ## Viewing container logs

-View container instance logs to view diagnostic messages output from code or to troubleshoot issues your container's code.
+View container instance logs to view diagnostic messages output from code and to troubleshoot issues in your container's code.

-Here are several ways you can view logs when running a container in your **dev environment**:
+Here are several ways you can view logs when running a container in your ***dev environment***:

 * Running a container with VS Code or PyCharm, as shown in the section [VS Code and PyCharm](#vs-code-and-pycharm)), you can see logs in terminal windows opened when Docker run executes.